Island of the Blue Dolphins

-Island of the Blue Dolphins is a 1960 children's novel by American author Scott O'Dell, which tells the story of a girl named Karana, who is stranded alone for years on an island off the California coast.
+Island of the Blue Dolphins is a 1960 children's novel by American author Scott O'Dell, which tells the story of a girl named Karana who is stranded alone for years on an island off the California coast.
 It is based on the true story of Juana Maria, a Nicoleño Native American left alone for 18 years on San Nicolas Island during the nineteenth century.

 Island of the Blue Dolphins won the Newbery Medal in 1961.
-It was adapted into a film of the same name in 1964.
+It was adapted into a film of the same name three years later.
 O'Dell later wrote a sequel, Zia, published in 1976.
 Island of the Blue Dolphins has been the subject of much literary and pedagogical scholarship related to survival, feminism, the resilience of Indigenous peoples, and beyond.
+In 2026, Island of the Blue Dolphins was presented with the "Il Miglior Libro Mai Premiato" (Best Book Ever Awarded) Premio Andersen (Andersen Prize).

 Historical basis

-The book is based on the true story of "The Lone Woman of San Nicholas Island," a Nicoleño Native Californian who lived alone for 18 years on San Nicolas Island, one of the Channel Islands off the California coast.
+The book is based on the true story of "The Lone Woman of San Nicolas Island", a Nicoleño Native Californian who lived alone for 18 years on San Nicolas Island, one of the Channel Islands off the California coast.

 Around 1835, the Nicoleño people were taken aboard a ship headed for California, with the intention that missionaries would convert them upon arrival on the mainland.
 Once aboard the ship, it was realized that Juana Maria was not among them.
-By that time, a strong storm arose, and the crew of "Peor es Nada," realizing the imminent danger of being wrecked by the surf and rocks, panicked and sailed toward the mainland, leaving her behind.
+By that time, a strong storm arose, and the crew of "Peor es Nada", realizing the imminent danger of being wrecked by the surf and rocks, panicked and sailed toward the mainland, leaving her behind.

 A more romantic version tells of Juana Maria diving overboard after realizing her younger brother had been left behind, although archaeologist Steven J. Schwartz notes, "The story of her jumping overboard does not show up until the 1880s ...
 By then the Victorian era is well underway, and literature takes on a flowery, even romantic flavor."
 Due to inclement sea-faring weather, the ship could not return and she lived on the island for nearly two decades before being discovered and taken to the mainland in 1853 by sea otter hunter Captain George Nidever and his crew.
 According to Nidever, the Lone Woman lived in a structure supported by whale ribs and stashed useful objects around the island.
 She was baptized and given the Christian name Juana Maria, assigned to her by the Santa Barbara Mission where she eventually was brought.
-No one alive at that time spoke her language, so she struggled to communicate using a form of sign language.
+Although some sources claimed that no one alive at that time spoke her language, forcing her to rely on using a form of sign language to communicate, recent sources claimed that there were some Indigenous Californians who were able to communicate with Juana Maria with varying degrees of fluency.
+Norberto, a Fernandeño man, was noted in recently unearthed field notes to be able to communicate with her fully.
 Just as the other Nicoleño Natives, who had previously been brought to the mainland, the Lone Woman died of dysentery after seven weeks.